Convergence of Dynamics on Inductive Systems of Banach Spaces: Convergent nets in inductive systems

 Since the subspace $\C_0(E,j)$ is the preimage of $\set0$ under the seminorm, it is a closed subspace of $\C(E,j)$ and we can consider the quotient space

-We will show that $E_\oo$ is the limit space of the inductive system $(E,j)$ and we will refer to the equivalence class of a \jt-convergent net $x\d$ as its (\jt-)limit.
+We will show that $E_\oo$ is the limit space of the inductive system $(E,j)$, and we will refer to the equivalence class of a \jt-convergent net $x\d$ as its (\jt-)limit.
 The natural projection onto the quotient will be deoted by $\jlim: \C(E,j)\to E_\oo$ and we write

-To keep notation concise we will often denote \jt-limit of a net $x\d$ simply by $x_\oo$.
-The quotient structure induces a map $\j\oo m$ from $E_m$ to $E_\oo$ by assinging to $x_m$ the equivalence class of the basic sequence $\j\blob m x_m$, i.e.,
+To keep notation concise, we often denote \jt-limit of a net $x\d$ simply by $x_\oo$.
+The quotient structure induces a map $\j\oo m$ from $E_m$ to $E_\oo$ by assigning to $x_m$ the equivalence class of the basic sequence $\j\blob m x_m$, i.e.,